 Some campaigns may have the self-assign feature turned on, which will allow you to request more conversations to send.

-If this feature has been turned on, you will see a button that looks like this in middle of the page under the "inbox zero" prompt:
+If this feature has been turned on, you will see a button that looks like this in the middle of the page under the "inbox zero" prompt:

 Clicking this button will assign you up to 300 additional conversations if there are still messages left to send on the campaign.
-In order to request more conversations, you need to have sent all your initial messages and managed all replies before requesting more conversations.
+To request more conversations, you need to have sent all your initial messages and managed all replies before requesting more conversations.
 You will see an error message pop up if there are no messages available or if you still have current conversations requiring action.